- Download our Moving to Brussels Guide (PDF)

 With a multitude of theatres, cinemas, restaurants and shops, Ixelles is the place to be in uptown Brussels.
-It's made up of a mix of different neighbourhoods, offering a variety of choice for potential residents.
+It's made up of a mix of different neighbourhoods, offering a variety of choices for potential residents.

-Parking is always a challenge as most of these neighbourhoods are popular shopping, dining and market destinations.
+Parking is always challenging as most of these neighbourhoods are popular shopping, dining and market destinations.
 Some apartments provide parking, and it's sometimes possible to park on the street during off-peak hours.

 Many expat families live in these areas.
 It's not uncommon to see strollers parked outside of the neighbourhood restaurants.
 Central to downtown and the European Quarter, Ixelles is great for couples, singles or young families.
 The commute to international schools requires a car.

-A mainly residential, cosmopolitan commune, large amounts of green space are found in its parks and forests.
+A mainly residential, cosmopolitan commune, large amounts of green space are found in the parks and forests of Woluwe-Saint-Pierre.
 The Parc de Woluwe, the Mellaerts Ponds and the Zoniënwoud are wonderful places for relaxing outdoors.
 Housing here is a mix of apartments, townhouses and large homes, many with private gardens.

 The Avenue de Tervueren is one of the main arteries in and out of Brussels and dissects the commune.
-Surrounding streets hide beautiful homes and commercial centres where shops, restaurants, hairdressers and a popular weekly market are frequented by families and young people alike.
+Surrounding streets hide beautiful homes and commercial centres where families and young people alike can frequent shops, restaurants, hairdressers and a popular weekly market.
 The metro and tram also stop here, making it easily accessible to the rest of the city.

 The commune authority itself is also well organised and accommodating to foreigners and new arrivals in Brussels.

 Watermael-Boitsfort is in the south of Brussels and borders Ixelles.
 With easy access to the city, it has gradually become a highly sought-after residential area.
 More than half of the commune's territory is covered by the Zoniënwoud, while clusters of semi-rural housing, village houses and large villas give the commune a quaint charm.
 There's also easy access to the highway.